Mohammed Arif Khan

-Mohammed Arif Khan (Kabul, Afghanistan, ca. 1907– Bonn, West-Germany, c.
+Mohammad Arif Khan (Kabul, Afghanistan, ca. 1907– Bonn, West-Germany, c.
 1983) was an Afghan military general, diplomat, and Minister of Defense under King Mohammed Zahir Shah.
 A member of the prominent Mohammedzai branch of the Barakzai dynasty, he held key positions in Afghanistan's military and diplomatic affairs during crucial decades of the 20th century.
 Following the republican coup in 1973, Arif Khan lived in exile in Bonn, West Germany, until his death.

 Early life and family background

-Mohammed Arif Khan was born in Kabul in 1907.
-His father, Sardar Mohammed Asif Khan, was a senior provincial governor and descendant of Payinda Khan, patriarch of the Barakzai dynasty.
-His younger brother was Sardar Mohammed Hanif Khan, who served as governor of several Afghan provinces.

 In 1941, Arif Khan married Amina Begum, niece of Prime Minister Shah Mahmud Khan of the Musahiban royal family.
 Their union linked two prominent branches of the Barakzai dynasty.
 They had two sons, Mohammed Wali Khan Arif and Mohammed Tariq Khan Arif, and a daughter, Princess Fatima Arif Zaher, who married Prince Mohammed Daoud Pashtunyar Khan, son of King Zahir Shah.

 Education

 Arif Khan studied at the German Amani Lyceum in Kabul and subsequently attended the Military Staff College in Ankara, Turkey, completing his advanced military training in 1938.
 The same year, he was dispatched to Germany to procure military equipment for the Afghan army.